Flexible Work Arrangements

 ASU offers these types of flexible work arrangements.

-- Four 10-hour days: An employee works four 10-hour days with one day off each workweek.
+- Four 10-hour days: Employee works four 10-hour days with one day off each workweek.
 This schedule also is known as a four-day workweek or a compressed workweek.

 - Vacation leave, health leave, and holiday time for employees on an alternative schedule will be reported and accounted for based on the alternative schedule.
-For example, an employee who works a schedule of four days per week, 10 hours per day, takes a day away from the office for vacation or health leave, should report using 10 hours of leave time.
-Similarly, when a university holiday falls on a day that an employee is scheduled to work more than eight hours, such as a 10-hour workday, that employee must either work the remaining two hours, make that time up on another day, or report two hours of vacation time.
+For example, an employee who works four days per week, 10 hours per day, takes a day away from the office for vacation or health leave, should report using 10 hours of leave time.
+Similarly, when a university holiday falls on an employee is scheduled to work more than eight hours, such as a 10-hour workday, the employee must either work the remaining two hours, make that time up on another day or report two hours of vacation time.

 - Nine-day, 80-hour work schedule — exempt only: This arrangement is a two-week schedule that divides 80 working hours into nine days.
 Typically, it consists of eight nine-hour days, one eight-hour day, and one day off.
 Hours can be arranged for a full day off every other week or a four-hour day every week.